7 Tips To Boost Content Outreach Campaign

 More than 80% of professionals say that their preferred method of communication is via email, but this doesn’t necessarily mean that they will open every email they receive.

-Rather than relying on email, consider picking up the phone.
+Rather than relying on Cold email, consider picking up the phone.
 Very few outreachers will use the phone, even though it gives you the opportunity to really personalise your message.

 The fact that you will be one of only a small number of people to have picked up the phone means that your communication will stand out, especially if you make a positive connection.